wp-plugins/symbiostock/readme.txt

 **Features include:**

 * **FTP support.** Upload all your images via FTP quickly and easily for automated processing of media.
+* **Imagick & GD Support** Use either Imagick or the built in PHP GD library for image processing.
 * **Cron jobs.** Schedule the powerful built in processor to run periodically and minimize your workload.
 Alternatively, initiate processing on the fly via the administrative interface.
 * **Automatic thumbnail regeneration.** Automatically generates thumbnails as images are processed.
 Will automatically regenerate all thumbnails on size or watermark changes.
 * **Powerful watermarking.** Create your own watermark or use the default one.
 Decide how big or small the watermark will be, and what opacity it will have.
 Completely personalize the way your thumbnails look.